Venue and Accommodation

 Tel: + 44 117 925 5100 Fax: + 44 117 925 1515

 The hotel is situated in the centre of Bristol, adjacent to the Cathedral.
 Please note that the conference venue hotel is the Bristol Royal Marriott - not to be confused with the Bristol Marriott hotel, which is completely different!
-The correct hotel is marked below:

 The Royal Marriott has extensive leisure facilities including a gymnasium, sauna, steam room and large swimming pool.
 The hotel has good on-site parking (operated by NCP) but spaces are allocated on a first come, first served basis.